claucece/Secure-Messaging-Summit/README.md

   Intersection) to this problem.
 We discuss some of the problems (performance-related and others) of using such protocols as a solution for Mobile Contact Discovery, in large-scale messaging services with potentially hundreds of millions of users.*

+* Thomas Ristenpart from Cornell Tech

+  Abstract to be published soon.

+* Raphael Robert from Wire

+  Abstract to be published soon.

 The topics that they will present vary from deniability, message franking, group messaging, mobile private contact discovery, and concurrent ratcheting.